-coastal loop - 3.
+Coastal loop - 3.
 Around the Connecticut Scenic Rte.
 154 "Coastal Loop Road"; - 4.
 Within the U.S. Rte.
 1 "Boston Post Road Corridor", the Ferry Point Loop, and Schoolhouse Road to Connecticut State Route 153; and - 5.
 Along the Main Street "Town Center" and its environs as deemed appropriate by the Commission.

 - B. Construction.
-Except as stated below, sidewalks will be installed in accordance with the Town of Old Saybrook Regulations for Public Improvements. - Sidewalks in the Town Center and pedestrian nodes of the Boston Post Road will be constructed of brick or colored, stamped Portland cement concrete.
+Except as stated below, sidewalks will be installed in accordance with the Town of Old Saybrook Regulations for Public Improvements. - Sidewalks in the Town Center and pedestrian nodes of the Boston Post Road will be constructed of brick or colored, stenciled Portland cement concrete unless

-- 2. Sidewalks along the Boston Post Road outside of the pedestrian nodes will be constructed of Portland cement concrete and lined with brick or colored, stamped concrete along the edge. - 3.
+- specified otherwise by the Town of Old Saybrook Regulations for Public Improvements. - Sidewalks along the Boston Post Road outside of the pedestrian nodes will be constructed of Portland cement concrete and lined with brick or colored, stenciled concrete along the edge. - 3.
 Sidewalks, elsewhere, will be constructed of Portland cement concrete. - 4.
-There will be a minimum clear passage of thirty-six inches (36") under all circumstances of pedestrian ways; minimum sidewalk widths as little as four feet (4') only under constraining ircumstances; five feet (5') elsewhere; and eight feet (8') in the Town Center and other areas of intense pedestrian activity. - 5.
+There will be a minimum clear passage of thirty-six inches (36") under all circumstances of pedestrian ways; minimum sidewalk widths as little as four feet (4') only under constraining circumstances; five feet (5') elsewhere; and eight feet (8') in the Town Center and other areas of intense pedestrian activity. - 5.
 There will be five-foot (5') square "passing areas" at intervals of no more than two hundred feet (200') when the sidewalk width is less than sixty inches (60"). - 6.
 Sidewalks will be carried across driveways, preferably at sidewalk height.